ianneub/tutum-service-attach/README.md

   image: tutum/haproxy:staging
 ```

 Now get the UUID of the `lb` service from the router stack.
-Assuming it is `fbcb2846-a0fb-48bf-89b7-212e601dfdf1`, create the web stack as follows.
+Assuming it is `fbcb2846-a0fb-48bf-89b7-212e601dfdf1`, create the web stack as follows:

 ### Web service stack